tkephart96/my_notes/sqlnotes.md

 Order
 1. Select
 2. From
+3. Join
-3. Where
+4. Where
-4. Group by
+5. Group by
-5. Having
+6. Having
-6. Order by
+7. Order by
-7. Limit
+8. Limit

 A quick reminder of all relevant SQL queries and examples on how to use them.